 - Choose "KML" as the file type and give it a title.
 Click Save.

-Once you have this tester.kml file, you can continue to the following link for instructions on how to upload them to Mapbox:
+Once you have this tester.kml file, you can continue to the following link for instructions on how to email it to your device or upload to Mapbox: